doughsay/room.js/doc/DEMO_MUDLIB.md

 Rooms with this trait will try to delegate the unrecognized command to the first item in their contents that can possibly accepts the command.

-The idea here is that the location does know which commands exit, but some item in it would perhaps.
+The idea here is that the location does know which commands exist, but some item in it would perhaps.
 Typically, it may be used for shops, where there might be a seller/trader in the room to accept the command.

 Traits: none